Averages of Fourier coefficients of Siegel modular forms and representation of binary quadratic forms by quadratic forms in four variables: Introduction.

 \section{Introduction.}

 If $A$ is an integral positive definite symmetric $(m\times m)$ matrix one calls a solution $X\in M(m\times n, \Z)$ of the system of quadratic equations of the form

 where $T$ is another (half-) integral symmetric matrix of size $n \leq m$ an (integral) representation of $T$ by $S$.
 It is well known that the local global principle of Minkowski and Hasse is not valid for integral representations, but if $m$ is large enough compared to $n$ one can prove that a positive definite $T$ which is represented by $S$ over all $\Z_p$ and is large enough in a suitable sense is indeed represented by $S$ over the rational integers $\Z$, at least under some mild additional conditions.
 The bound on the size of $m$ necessary for this has recently been pushed down to $m \ge n+3$, again under suitable additional conditions, in \cite{ev}, see also \cite{rsp} for an attempt to optimize those additional conditions.
 The case $m=n+2$ brings some limitations due to the existence of the so called spinor exceptions (see \cite{kneser_mz,hsia_spinor}), taking these into account a result of the desired type could be reached in \cite{duke_sp} for $n=1, m=3$, i.\ e.\ for representations of sufficiently large numbers by ternary forms.
-The case of $m=n+2$ appeared to be rather intractable for $n \ge 2$ until recently, when Einsiedler, Lindenstrauss, Michel, and Venkatesh obtained a result for a certain subset of $T$ by adapting Linnik's ergodic method, which was invented to deal with the ternary case, to the problem of representation of binary forms by quaternary forms.
+An analogous result for $n=2$ asserting that all binary quadratic forms of sufficiently large determinant (and perhaps large minimum) are represented by a given quaternary quadratic form if they are represented locally everywhere appears to be out of reach at the moment.
+However, Einsiedler, Lindenstrauss, Michel, and Venkatesh obtained recently a result (not yet published) for a certain subset of $T$ by adapting Linnik's ergodic method, which was invented to deal with the ternary case, to the problem of representation of binary forms by quaternary forms.
 They also obtained a result on representation of $T$ ``on average'' under the assumption of the so called Linnik condition.

-A similar, but somewhat different average result follows, at least for $S$ related to orders of square free level in quaternion algebras, almost immediately from a result of B\"ocherer and the author from \cite{bs_km}, without assuming the Linnik condition mentioned, however, at the time when \cite{bs_km} was published there seemed to be little interest in such average results.
-The purpose of this note is to take the occasion to show how this can be done.
-In this first version we restrict to the above mentioned class of $S$.
-It is likely that the argument can be extended to other $S$, if so, this will be done in a second version which then will replace this version.
-In the final section we discuss some speculations about estimates for averages of Fourier coefficients of Siegel modular forms that are related to the results obtained here.